-In this work, we put forth a new method for the free energy calculations with an adaptive QM domain utilizing the idea of energy reweighting in the reference-potential methods.
-The umbrella sampling simulations are carried out only at the semi-empirical level, specifically $PM6^{65}/MM$ level, without a single water molecule in the QM region.
+In this work, we put forth a new method for the free energy calculations with an adaptive QM domain for the study of the intramolecular nucleophilic addition reaction of $Me_2N-(CH_2)3-CH=O$ (NCO) molecule utilizing the idea of energy reweighting in the reference-potential methods.
+It has been shown in a previous study that explicit solvation matters for the thermodynamic property calculations along the reaction.65 The umbrella sampling simulations are carried out only at the semi-empirical level, specifically PM666/MM level, without a single water molecule in the QM region.
 After the simulation, the trajectories are postprocessed for semi-empirical QM/MM or ab initio QM/MM energy calculations with a certain number of solvent molecules included in the QM region, from which the free energy profiles at these levels are obtained.
 This manuscript is organized in the following way.
 In the next section, the theory behind this method and the simulation setup are explained, and the results are presented subsequently with discussion.
 Finally, we end with a conclusion for this study.